the-themis-benchmarks/home/README.md

 6. Install all the necessary dependecies required by the respective testing tools.
 Please see the README.md of each tool in its Themis's repository.
 We provided the detailed building instructions.

-## Extend Themis for Future Research
+## Welcome your contribution: Extend Themis for Future Research

 ### 1. Add new crash bugs into Themis